ShamiMartin/ShamiMartin/README.md

 - 👋 Hi, I’m @Shae
-- 🏢 I’m currently working as an Engineer in technology services with 3 years of experience.
+- 🏢 I’m currently working as an Senior Engineer in technology services with 3 years of experience.
 With three years of experience under my belt, I've developed a strong proficiency in frontend development, specializing in the ExtJS framework.

 <!---
 ShamiMartin/ShamiMartin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.